Ezequiel294/dotfiles/README.md

 2. Boot to the USB memory

-3. Select the first boot option withe the "Enter" key
+3. Select the first boot option with the "Enter" key

 > [!NOTE]
 > I recommend opening the official guide to follow along in case something changes or you have a different need.